brucewlee/lftk/readme.md

 ### Families - Foundation
 - **wordsent** : basic counts of words and sentences
 - **worddiff** : difficulty, familiarity, frequency of words
-- **partofspeech** : features that deals with part of speech properties
+- **partofspeech** : features that deals with part of speech properties, we follow the [universal POS](https://universaldependencies.org/u/pos/) tagging scheme
 - **entity** : named entities or entities such as location or person

 ### Families - Derivation